Easy Tomato Stew (veggie-packed)

 This post may contain affiliate links.
 Please read my disclosure policy for more details.

 This easy tomato stew makes a deliciously filling vegetarian meal in just one pot.
-It’s made with canned tomatoes, vegetables, and a touch of dried herbs and spices.
+It’s made with canned tomatoes, vegetables, dried herbs, and spices.

-It’s healthy, economical, and packed with nourishing veggies.
-Serve it with rice or these crusty panini rolls, and you can call it dinner!
+It’s healthy, economical, and packed with veggies.
+Serve it with rice or these crusty panini rolls; you can call it dinner!

 Top view of a bowl full of tomato stew with vegetables served with crusty bread.

-You know I love easy, flexible vegetarian recipes, and this tomato stew is no exception.
+I love easy, flexible vegetarian recipes; this tomato stew is no exception.

-Together with these delicious potato stew and chickpea stew, It’s one of our staples in this rainy weather, and great to use up leftover vegetables and convenient pantry staples.
+Together with these delicious potato stew and chickpea stew, It’s one of our staples in this rainy weather, and great for using up leftover vegetables and convenient pantry staples.

-In this recipe, I simply used canned tomatoes, a mix of carrots, celery, onion, potatoes and a handful of frozen peas.
-I’ve also added cumin, Italian seasoning and dried basil to add that little something to the rich tomato broth.
+In this recipe, I used canned tomatoes, a mix of carrots, celery, onion, potatoes, and a handful of frozen peas.
+I’ve also added cumin, Italian seasoning, and dried basil to enhance the rich tomato broth.

 The medley of vegetables and herbs creates a thick, filling, budget-friendly family meal.
-So simple yet delicious!
+It’s so simple yet delicious!

 List of the ingredients